The best horse breeds for heavy riders have both heart and heft.

 There are lots of ways to stay fit as an equestrian.
 Many riders enjoy yoga or pilates as they encourage both strength and flexibility.

 Core strength is another consideration and key for balance in the saddle.
-Exercises like crunches or planks are staples, as is practicing two-points in the saddle.
+Exercises like crunches or planks are staples, as is practicing the two-point position in the saddle.

 Looking to DIY your fitness?
-Help out with unloading grain or hay, mucking out stalls, or practice jumping over some cross rails.
+Check out this article for some useful tips, or help out with unloading grain or hay, mucking out stalls, or jumping over some cross rails.

 Q: What muscles do you use when horse riding?

 One main muscle group used is your abdominal muscles, both front and side.
-These muscles are key to your balance and stability in the saddle.
+These muscles are key to your balance and stability in the saddle, so improving your upper body strength will also improve your riding.

 Your butt muscles are also important as they help control and stabilize your hips.
 Don’t forget about your quads, hamstrings, and inner thigh muscles.
 All play a role in keeping your legs in the proper position and even help give your horse cues.